 Grant funding announced to support businesses trading with the EU

-Last week the Government revealed a new £20 million ‘SME Brexit Support Fund’ designed to help small businesses with changes to trade rules with the EU post-Brexit.
+In February, the Government revealed a new £20 million ‘SME Brexit Support Fund’ designed to help small businesses with changes to trade rules with the EU post-Brexit.
 Whilst not solely relating to VAT, the recently announced Fund will provide grants of up to £2,000 to eligible businesses for the purposes of obtaining professional advice, including VAT Training.
 Eligible businesses are those who import or export goods between Great Britain and the EU, or move goods between Great Britain and Northern Ireland.